-In Figure 9, we show the dependence of the photoz scatter, σ , and the outlier fraction on the fraction of objects culled from the sample based on the estimated error.
+In Figure 9, we show the dependence of the photo-z scatter, σ , and the outlier fraction on the fraction of objects culled from the sample based on the estimated error.
 We show results for the four different error estimators described above (Kd-tree, NNE, χ^2 , and MDE) for the DES mock catalog.
-We clearly see that the NNE and the MDE estimators perform the best in reducing scatter and outliers, while the χ^2 method fails to adequately separate catastrophic photo-z's from the well behaved ones.
-Note that the relatively poor performance of the χ^2 method is not due to the fact that the Hyperz photo-z scatter is larger: the NNE error estimate with the Hyperz photo-z performs significantly better.
+We see that the NNE and the MDE estimators perform best when used with the neural network photo-z values, while the Kd-tree error on average are ~10% less efficient in reducing the photo-z scatter.
+When applied to a template-based photo-z estimator (i.e., Hyperz), the NNE performs considerably better than the χ^2 -based error estimator.
+An NNE-based cut is also able to reduce the outlier fraction by a factor of 2 with only ~10% of objects removed.